Tom Pendergast: Truman connection

 During his military service during World War I, Harry Truman had become close friends with Jim Pendergast, T. J.'s nephew.
 When Truman's attempt at a clothing business failed in 1922, Jim Pendergast suggested that he run for a "judgeship" in eastern Jackson County (actually an administrative, rather than a judicial position).
 With the help of the Pendergast organization, Truman was elected to that and later to a similar county-wide position.
 In 1934, after several other potential candidates turned him down, T. J. was persuaded to support Truman, whom he considered something of a lightweight, for the Democratic nomination for a US Senate seat.
 Truman prevailed in a close primary and went on to win in the general election.
 Although Truman was derisively named "the senator from Pendergast" by his opponents, he does not appear to have had a close personal relationship with Pendergast himself.
 Both men met on only a handful of occasions and were photographed together only once, at the 1936 Democratic Party convention.

 After Pendergast was convicted of income tax evasion, Missouri Governor Lloyd C. Stark sought to unseat Truman in the 1940 US Senate election.
 It was a very bitter campaign, which made both men lifelong enemies.
 Truman was re-elected after US Attorney Maurice Milligan, who had prosecuted Pendergast, also entered the race, which caused Milligan and Stark to split the anti-Pendergast vote.

 In his second term as Senator, with Pendergast out of power and World War II underway, Truman was finally able to shake his association with the Pendergast machine and build a national reputation as a military spending reformer.
-In early 1945, the newly-inaugurated Vice President shocked many when he attended the Pendergast funeral.
+In early 1945, the newly-inaugurated Vice President shocked many when he attended Pendergast’s funeral.
 He was reportedly the only elected official who attended.
 Truman brushed aside the criticism and said simply: "He was always my friend and I have always been his."
-On April 12, 1945, Franklin D. Roosevelt died in office and Pendergast's one-time protégé was sworn in as the 33rd President of the United States.
+On April 12, 1945, Franklin D. Roosevelt died in office and Pendergast's one-time protégé became the 33rd President of the United States.

 Legacy

 Two of his biographers have summed up Pendergast's uniqueness as a political boss:

-Pendergast may bear comparison to various big-city bosses, but his open alliance with hardened criminals, his cynical subversion of the democratic process, his monarchistic style of living, his increasingly insatiable gambling habit, his grasping for a business empire, and his promotion of Kansas City as a wide-open town with every kind of vice imaginable, combined with his professed compassion for the poor and very real role as city builder, made him bigger than life, difficult to characterize.